Quóniam in me sperávit, liberábo eum:

 Monastic Diurnal

-Because he hath put his trust in Me, I will deliver him;
+Because he hath put his trust in Me, I will

 I will protect him because he hath known My Name.